By Miriam Raftery

 September 28,2016 (El Cajon) –Amid mounting tensions and protests this evening, El Cajon Police released updates in yesterday’s fatal shooting of Alfred Okwera Olango.

 The updated information reveals the Olango, an El Cajon resident, drew a vape smoking device from his pocket and pointed it at officers.
 The release also indicates a Psychiatric Emergency Response Team was unavailable due to being dispatched to another call.

-In this confrontation, however, Olango was unarmed.
+In this confrontation, however, Olango did not have a gun or any other weapon.
 The Ugandan refugee who came to America after death threats to his famliy was shot and killed after his sister called officers for help due to her brother's erratic actions.

 Tonight, crowds clashed with police.
 While organizers of a march and vigil sought to keep the peace, some protesters reportedly threw bottles at police and chased a counter-protester wearing a Trump hat after he shouted racial slurs.

 A heavy police presence tonight sought to prevent protesters from blocking Interstate 8.
-(Photo, right,by Jonathan Goetz).
+(Photo, right,by Jonathan Goetz; traffic slowdown on I-8).
 The public was advised to avoid Mollison and Broadway due to the demonstrations.